polkadot-developers/knowledgebase/current/getting-started/glossary.md

 Used in the context of "module aggregation", this means combining analogous types from multiple runtime modules into a single `enum` type with variants allowing each module's analogous type to be represented.
-Currently there are five such datatypes:
+Currently there are five such data types:

 - `Log` (an extensible header item)
 - `Event` (an indicator of some particular state-transition)